On the Friday before the first Sunday of the 2016 NFL season, the entire Miami Dolphins team gathered on the field after practice in Seattle.

 “The experience that he is gaining on Capitol Hill will be invaluable to not only building on the work he is already doing within the community, but also in continuing the great dialogue that we have seen within locker rooms among our men who are committed to using their platform, voice and constitutional rights for good,” NFLPA executive director DeMaurice Smith said in a statement.

 It’s clear why Thomas feels compelled to speak so vociferously against racial prejudice and advocate for criminal justice system reform: he has lived it.

-His parents both received their law degrees from Southern University in Baton Rouge, Louisiana, before moving back to Mississippi — where Thomas’ grandfather worked the sugar cane fields — to start a law firm: Thomas & Thomas.
+His parents both received their law degrees from Southern University in Baton Rouge, Louisiana, before moving back to Louisiana — where Thomas’ grandfather worked the sugar cane fields — to start a law firm: Thomas & Thomas.